Père David's deer: Reintroduction

 Reintroduction of Père David's deer to China began in 1985, with a herd of 20 deer (5 males and 15 females).
 This was followed in 1987 by a second herd, consisting of 18 deer (all females).
 Both herds had been drawn from the Woburn Abbey herd and were donated by Robin Russell, Marquess of Tavistock (d.
 2003; the future 14th Duke of Bedford), the 11th duke's great-grandson.
 In 2005 the Beijing authorities erected a statue of the 14th duke at Nan Haizi to mark the 20th anniversary of the Milu reintroduction.
 The transportation was sponsored by the World Wildlife Fund.
 The relic site of the Nanyuan (or Nan Haizi) Royal Hunting Garden in the southern suburbs of Beijing was chosen as the site of re-introduction, creating the Beijing Milu Park.
 The population in China expanded to around 2,000 in 2005.

 A second re-introduction into China was conducted in 1986 where 36 Père David's deer were chosen from five UK zoological gardens with the bulk of the deer coming from Whipsnade Wild Animal Park in Bedfordshire.
 These deer were introduced into Dafeng Milu National Nature Reserve, near the Yellow Sea coast in eastern China.
 In 2006 the population at this Nature Reserve had reached around 950 with an average annual population increase of 17%.

-Of 1993, 30 deer taken from the herd at Beijing Milu Park were released into the Tian'ezhou Milu National Nature Reserve (a.k.a.
+In 1993, 30 deer taken from the herd at Beijing Milu Park were released into the Tian'ezhou Milu National Nature Reserve (a.k.a.
 Shishou Milu National Nature Reserve) in Tian'ezhou, Shishou.
 These were followed by another 34 deer taken from Beijing Park and released into the Tian'ezhou Reserve.
 In a 1998 flood, a number of deer escaped from the reserve and have since been living and multiplying in the wild.
-As of 2015, the number of deer living in the wild is 700.
+As of 2015, the number of deer living in the wild was 700.
 The average annual population growth rate for Père David's deer in Tianezhou Nature Reserve was 22.2%.

 In 2002, 30 deer taken from the herd at Beijing Milu Park and 20 from Dafeng Nature Reserve were released into the Yuanyang Yellow River Nature Reserve.